How We Measure Success For eCommerce Email?

 After that, we will look at flow revenue month over month.
 This does not include all the automations we use, but typically some of the high revenue-driving automations we use for different clients.

-As we discussed earlier, these metrics also indicate trouble for us, for instance, if one of the flows starts to fall off, such as if, for whatever reason, our back-in-stock automation isn’t working properly or there is a problem in code so that back in stock automation isn’t even showing, you’re going to know, and that’s going to give you a good insight into how it must be adjusted and changed.
+As we discussed earlier, these metrics also indicate trouble for us.
+For instance, if one of the flows starts to fall off, such as if, for whatever reason, our back-in-stock automation isn’t working properly or there is a problem in code so that back in stock automation isn’t even showing, you’re going to know.
+That’s going to give you a good insight into how it must be adjusted and changed.

-So this ensures that you don’t go months and months without addressing these issues in emails, and it helps to keep your finger on the business’s pulse and understand what automations are and how they are performing.
+So this ensures that you don’t go months and months without addressing these issues in emails.
+Also, it helps to keep your finger on the business’s pulse and understand what automations are and how they are performing.
 Moreover, you’ll be experimenting with these to incorporate new insights and create value from them into what you’ll be doing in the next round.

 However, there will be some seasonality in this again, but overall, you should see these numbers going up.
 And it helps understand how these things can be leveraged and incorporated into your marketing.